-This example contains Part B - technical details "routing policy" information which it is not strictly necessary to supply in the initial application for an AS number, but which you are strongly urged to complete in the future when you know your "routing policy".
+This example contains Part B - technical details "routing policy" information (starting from the tags as-in: up to and including the guardian: tag).
+It is not strictly necessary to supply this section in the initial application for an AS number, but which you are strongly urged to complete in the future when you know your "routing policy".
 This is especially important if you intend to connect to the Global Internet at some stage in the future.